-Four benefits of a multilingual SEO strategy you hadn’t thought of
+Four benefits of having a multilingual SEO strategy

 If you’re an Italian company, there are obvious benefits to creating an English version of your website.
 An website gives international visitors more chances to find you, spend time on your site and ultimately buy from you.

 But did you know that a multilingual SEO strategy could also help improve your Italian website’s SEO performance?

 Check out my previous blogpost, which explains what SEO translation is, and how it differs from traditional translation.

 1. A multilingual SEO strategy can boost your website rankings by decreasing bounce rate

 Creating multiple versions of your website in different languages creates more opportunities for potential customers to find your website online.